amis-erc20/amisdex/trading-rules.md

 KIWI Exchange guarantees Best Execution - for example, if you enter an order to buy at a price of 1.30, and there's an existing order in the book to sell at 1.25, you'll get the better (for you) price of 1.25.
 If your order matches several resting orders in the book, price-time priority is applied to decide which orders get matched first.

 The size of the order is always specified in the base currency internally (whether buying or selling).
-For example, on an UBI/ETH book where UBI tokens are being bought and sold for Ether, you would enter the number of UBI tokens you want to buy or sell.
+For example, on an KIWI/ETH book where KIWI tokens are being bought and sold for Ether, you would enter the number of KIWI tokens you want to buy or sell.

-Most limit orders can be partially filled - this can happen if, say, you enter an order to buy 10,000 UBI but only 4,000 UBI are available at the price you want.
+Most limit orders can be partially filled - this can happen if, say, you enter an order to buy 10,000 KIWI but only 4,000 KIWI are available at the price you want.

 ### Market Orders and Stop Orders